SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ## Network
 **Under Construction  - not to be followed yet**

 Device capability to either display or display and manage the WAN, Lan, and DHCP settings.
-Information is shown under tab 'Network' if the fragment 'c8y_Network' is present in the device managed object using the inventory API.
+Information is shown under tab 'Network' if the fragment 'c8y_Network' is present in the device managed object accessible via the inventory API endpoints.
 For details and examples, compare [Network Cumulocity IoT Documentation](https://cumulocity.com/api/10.10.0/#section/Device-management-library/Network-management) section of the documentation.

 The following fragments are related to the extended device capability with a remark if they are required for the capability to work: